 The result is the BYOD (Bring Your Own Device) trend.
 Employee smartphones provide retailers with a new channel for delivering instructions, training material, updated brand, and product information, and more.

 “The biggest advantage is likely speed,” says Jeremy Baker, CTO of Retail Zipline.
 “Pulling up a schedule on your phone or texting a group to see who can work your shift is infinitely faster than asking individuals or looking on a bulletin board.
 Importantly, there’s also the potential for increased community among employees, which research shows leads to increased loyalty and less turnover.”

 Regardless of whether your business has made an official policy statement about employees using personal devices in your stores, it’s already happening.
 Many retail employees are young, and it’s almost as hard to pry them away from their phones as it is to split the atom.

 So, as with many new technologies, it’s become a matter of policy catching up to reality.
 Some retailers saw the trend as an opportunity to lower costs and increase productivity; others merely acknowledged what was already happening (77% of employees use their own devices at work regardless of the rules) and developed policies in order to mitigate the risks.

-Ultimately, whether it’s because they recognize the many potential benefits or simply accept BYOD as inevitable, it’s high-time for all retailers to give serious thought as to how they want to handle the BYOD trend.
+Ultimately, whether it’s because they recognize the many potential benefits or simply accept BYOD as inevitable, it’s high time for all retailers to give serious thought to how they want to handle the BYOD trend.